harikrishnad1997/Lantern_Hackathon_-Challenge_2/README.md

-# Lantern Hackathon Challenge 2: Drug Combination Response Prediction
+# Lantern Hackathon Challenge 2: Drug Combination Response Prediction (2nd place)

 ## Major Goal
 This project addresses the challenge of predicting drug and drug combination response in cancer using a deep learning model.